 Beginning in the 1960s, however, municipal crematoria began to build funeral chapels (NZFD June 1961: 1).
 This development culminated in the proliferation of single-service funerals (NZFD June 1977: 9) and intimated the trend towards one-stop funeral shopping noted earlier.
 Some funeral directors realised the potential for cremation authorities to integrate vertically and include funeral directing services.
-A significant number of funeral directors during the 1960s and 1970s were also concerned by the time restrictions imposed by crematoria and the subsequent abbreviation of funeral directors constructed multi-facility funeral venues in the 1980s that include funeral chapels and reception lounges for refreshments after the funeral service.
+A significant number of funeral directors during the 1960s and 1970s were also concerned by the time restrictions imposed by crematoria and the subsequent abbreviation of funeral ceremonies.
+It was partly in response to these concerns that a number of funeral directors constructed multi-facility funeral venues in the 1980s that included funeral chapels and reception lounges for refreshments after the funeral service.
 Some funeral directors also installed their own cremator units during this period and began offering a wider range of disposal services.